 Hawthorne was a brand of Montgomery Ward stores.
 Most Hawthorne bicycles were manufactured by the Cleveland Welding Company or H.P.
 Snyder (makers of Rollfast bicycles).

 Many Hawthorne bicycles share a lot in common with other bicycles built by the two primary companies, Cleveland Welding, and H.P.
-Snyder.
+Snyder (Rollfast).
 Most parts are interchangeable, so restorations are a lot easier than if you were dealing with something exclusive.
 This can also make identification of a Hawthorne bicycle difficult if it is missing it’s badge or other unique identifying components, such as the sprocket.

 There are no publicly available serial number records to help us identify the build date of Hawthorne bicycles.
 Dedicated collectors have compiled serial number lists that can help them approximate a build date, but no official or published list exists.
 Instead, we are forced to use the original published catalogs from Montgomery Ward to identify the year and model.
 Fortunately, a reprinted book containing catalog pages from the 30’s through the 60’s is available.
 Click here to find one on eBay.